 What is an Aussiedoodle’s Activity Level?

 Do know that Aussuedoodles’ activity levels can be moderate to high, depending on their parent’s genes.
 Aussiedoodles enjoy a nice walk and active playtime and exercise each day.
-Though these dogs are athletic and can participate in dog sports such as agility, obedience, rally, and flyball, they make excellent therapy dogs.

 What About the Breeds to Create Aussiedoodles?